dell/csm-docs/content/docs/upgradation/drivers/powerflex.md

 *NOTE:*
 - If you are upgrading from a driver version which was installed using Helm v2, ensure that you install Helm3 before installing the driver.
 - Installation of the CSI Driver for Dell EMC PowerFlex version 1.3 driver is not supported on Kubernetes upstream clusters running version 1.16.
 You must upgrade your cluster to 1.17, 1.18, or 1.19 before attempting to install the new version of the driver.
-- To update any installation parameter after the driver has been installed, change the `myvalues.yaml` file and run the install script with the option _--upgrade_, for example: `./csi-install.sh --namespace vxflexos --values ./myvalues.yaml --upgrade`.
+- To update any installation parameter after the driver has been installed, change the `myvalues.yaml` file and run the install script with the option _\-\-upgrade_, for example: `./csi-install.sh --namespace vxflexos --values ./myvalues.yaml --upgrade`.

 ## Upgrade using Dell CSI Operator: